lsst/dp0-1_lsst_io/tutorials-examples/index.rst

 Portal Aspect Demonstrations
 ============================

+An overview of the RSP Portal functionality is provided in this :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
-*MLG: link to our own description of how to use the portal.*
+Below are two step-by-step demonstrations of how to use the Portal for science investigations.

 Beginner TAP Search
 -------------------

-*MLG will create and link to a walk-through demo that matches exactly the first tutorial notebook.*
+*MLG will create and link to a walk-through demo that matches exactly the first tutorial notebook, which does a query, some filtering, and makes a CMD.*

 Advanced Demo
 -------------

-*A more advanced Portal demo that demonstrations additional functionality not covered in beginner TAP search demo.*
+*(MLG: A more advanced Portal demo that demonstrations additional functionality not covered in beginner TAP search demo.)*